This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine. See all of my

 Within 10 minutes I already started cutting!
 Cricut includes simple cards with instructions on how to set up the machine.

 I started by browsing inside of the Cricut Design Space.
-There are free designs, you can purchase full projects that lay out the exact cuts for you.
+There are ready-made designs that you can instantly create and cut.
+You can purchase full projects that lay out the exact cuts for you.
 Or you can join Cricut Access™ membership for only $9.99 per month.

 I started clicking around inside of the Design Space and clicked several as “favorites” that I plan to design sometime in the future.

 For my first project, I uploaded a free image that I already had on my computer and rendered it for cutting.
 I simply clicked the white and it removed the background.